A diagnosis of melanoma will usually begin with an examination of your skin.

 You'll be referred to a dermatology clinic for further testing if melanoma is suspected.
 You should see a specialist within 2 weeks of seeing your GP.

-A dermatologist (skin specialist) or plastic surgeon will examine the mole and the rest of your skin.
+A skin specialist (dermatologist) or plastic surgeon will examine the mole and the rest of your skin.
 They may remove the mole and send it for testing (biopsy) to check whether it's cancerous.
-A biopsy is usually carried out under local anaesthetic, which means the area around the mole will be numbed and you won't feel any pain.
+A biopsy is usually done using local anaesthetic to numb the area around the mole, so you will not feel any pain.

-If cancer is confirmed, you'll usually need another operation, most often carried out by a plastic surgeon, to remove a wider area of skin.
+If cancer is confirmed, you'll usually need another operation, most often done by a plastic surgeon, to remove a wider area of skin.
 This is to make absolutely sure that no cancerous cells are left behind in the skin.

-You'll have further tests if there's a concern the cancer has spread into other organs, bones or your bloodstream.
+You'll have further tests if there's a concern that the cancer has spread into other organs, bones or your blood.